marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![here we going to select the first name as an example and use the username and universal password](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/28c56e73-8d92-47a6-bc6b-ec8549bb783d)

-- During this time of the lab I used my Admin account but either is fine and will work
+- During this time of the lab I used my Admin account but either is fine or will work

 ![going to log in with our admin account we made before](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/26c63e39-fdd2-4604-989e-737fcc586130)